Water

 Wastewater

-We require our denim washhouses to use the Zero Discharge of Hazardous Chemicals (ZDHC) guideline to ensure discharged wastewater is not polluting the environment.
-This includes 29 physical and chemical parameters (e.g., temperature, Chemical oxygen demand (COD), heavy metal, etc.) and 14 chemical groups on the ZDHC MRSL (Manufacturing Restricted Substances List).
-In 2021, A&F Co. wastewater test program covered all denim washhouses and garment dyehouses.
-Beginning in 2022, A&F Co. expanded the program to our key fabric mills.
-The purpose of testing is to ensure discharged wastewater from washhouses are not polluting the environment.
+We require our denim laundries and mills to use the Zero Discharge of Hazardous Chemicals (ZDHC) guideline to ensure discharged wastewater is not polluting the environment.
+According to the ZDHC Wastewater Guidelines version 2.1, this includes 23 physical and chemical parameters (e.g., temperature, Chemical oxygen demand (COD), 15 heavy metal and 20 chemical groups on the ZDHC MRSL (Manufacturing Restricted Substances List).
+A&F Co. initiated wastewater testing programs to ensure compliance with ZDHC guidelines in 2021 which continue today.

 A&F Co. appointed a ZDHC approved laboratory to collect wastewater samples and conduct the test annually in all denim washhouses and garment dyehouses.
 Factories’ level of conformance will be rated based on the test results.
-Factories need to submit corrective actions plan if any parameters are detected exceeding the limit.
-We will also work with suppliers at risk to identify improvement opportunities, particularly on their chemical management systems.
+Factories need to submit a corrective action plan if any parameters are detected exceeding the limit.
+We will also work with suppliers at risk to identify improvement opportunities, particularly with their chemical management systems.

-In 2022, a total of 76 facilities completed wastewater testing according to the ZDHC guidelines.
-This includes 100% of our denim washhouses and garment dyehouses and 59% of fabric mills by production volume.
+In 2024, a total of 122 facilities completed ZDHC wastewater testing with 94% compliance.* This includes 100% of our denim washhouses and garment dyehouses and 77% of fabric mills by production volume.